-30 Day Public Review Period
+30 Day Public Review Period, Public Hearing, and Meeting

-Once the draft plan was completed the residents v were provided with a with a wellpublicized opportunity of length of at least 30 days s to review and comment on the plar before is officially adopted from the date of to The public hearing took place on at the Township Hall.
-The meeting was advertised in the Grand Rapids P ress Newspaper, which is a newspap in general circulation within the Township and on the Township website (ATTACH).
+Once the draft plan was completed the residents were provided with a with a well-publicized opportunity of length of at least 30 days to review and comment on the plan before it was officially adopted from the date of December 3^{rd} , 2023, to January 5^{th} , 2024.

+The public hearing took place on January 9th, 2024, at the Township Hall.
+The meeting was advertised in the Grand Rapids Press Newspaper, which is a newspaper in general circulation within the Township and on the Township website.
 These means of solicitation ensured that anyone owning property within the Township, working within the Township or visiting the Township were afforded the opportunity to provide comment on the recreation plan.
-The meeting minutes can be found in the Appendences of this Plan (ATTACH).
-Public comments from the newsletter article, website article and the public meeting were incorporated into the final draft of the Plan.
+The meeting minutes can be found in the Appendences of this Plan.
+There were no public comments.

-The comments receiv red during this time helped modify the plan by Subsequently, the Bo ard of Trustees held a public meeting on the adoption of the Plan at their regular meeting.
+Subsequently, the Board of Trustees held a public meeting on the adoption of the Plan at their January 9th, 2024, regular meeting.
 The plan was adopted.
-The public notice of the time and place for the e meeting and its date of publication are provided in the Appendices of this Plan.
-Addition ally, included within the Appendences is the meeting minutes (AT ГАСН).
+The public notice of the time and place for the meeting and its date of publication are provided in the Appendices of this Plan.
+Additionally, included within the Appendences is the January 9th, 2024, meeting minutes.